kareemhaggag/kareemhaggag.github.io/research.md

    <details><summary> Abstract (+) </summary>

    <blockquote>
-   <p align="left"> Discrimination has been widely studied in economics and other disciplines.
-In addition to identifying evidence of discrimination, economists often categorize the source of discrimination as either taste-based or statistical.
-Categorizing discrimination in this way can be valuable for policy design and welfare analysis.
-We argue that a further categorization is important and needed.
-Specifically, in many situations economic agents may have inaccurate beliefs about the expected productivity or performance of a social group.
-This motivates our proposed distinction between accurate (based on correct beliefs) and inaccurate (based on incorrect beliefs) statistical discrimination.
-We do a thorough review of the discrimination literature and argue that this distinction is rarely discussed.
-Using an online experiment, we illustrate how to identify accurate versus inaccurate statistical discrimination.
-We show that ignoring this distinction – as is often the case in the discrimination literature – can lead to erroneous interpretations of the motives and implications of discriminatory behavior.
-In particular, when not explicitly accounted for, inaccurate statistical discrimination can be mistaken for taste-based discrimination, accurate statistical discrimination, or a combination of the two.<br></p> </blockquote>
+   <p align="left"> Discrimination---differential treatment by group identity---is widely studied in economics.
+Its source is often categorized as taste-based or statistical (belief-based)---a valuable distinction for policy design and welfare analysis.
+We argue that in many situations, individuals may have inaccurate beliefs about the relevant characteristics of different groups.
+This possibility creates an identification problem when isolating the source of discrimination.
+When not accounted for, we show both theoretically and experimentally that such \emph{inaccurate statistical discrimination} will be misclassified as taste-based.
+A review of the empirical discrimination literature in economics reveals the scope of this issue: a small minority of papers---fewer than 7\%---consider inaccurate beliefs.
+We then examine two alternative methodologies for differentiating between these three sources of discrimination---varying the amount of information presented to evaluators and eliciting evaluators' beliefs.
+We propose a possible intervention: when presented with accurate information, we show that inaccurate statistical discrimination decreases.<br></p> </blockquote>
    </details>

    [[Literature Survey Papers](/f/Inaccurate_Statistical_Discrimination_LitReviewCitations.pdf)] [[Qualtrics Survey](/f/Inaccurate_Statistical_Discrimination_Qualtrics.pdf)]<br />